maxosprojects/cozmo-blockly/README.md

 - can be rendered in a mobile browser and supports touch interaction (tested in iOS 10.2)
 - 3D visualization of Cozmo and his environment - works in a desktop or mobile browser (tested in iOS 10.2)
 - 3D visualization supports Anaglyph rendering - just toggle it and put on the red-cyan glasses and you're there, with Cozmo
+- cubes in 3D visualization can be replaced with Minecraft mobs (and a couple of skins are available, see [examples](examples))
+- 3D visualization hides cubes that have not been observed since program start and makes cubes not visible at the moment semi-transparent
 - view camera in the same browser tab (just another blockly tab) - available only when program is running
 - blocks are highlighted when being executed
 - view your program translated into Python or XML AST